antonmalmi/antonmalmi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working on a project called "The Articulatory Properties of Children's Acquisition of Estonian Palatalization" in collaboration with Claire Nance from Lancaster University, UK.
+<p align="justify"> I am currently working on a project called "The Articulatory Properties of Children's Acquisition of Estonian Palatalization" in collaboration with Claire Nance from Lancaster University, UK.
 I will be updating this page with the relevant info about the project in the future.
-If you are very eager to find out more about it, please write me an email.
+If you are very eager to find out more about it, please write me an email. </p>